AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 50% or more of samples.
 The generated phylip file serves as the entry point for RAxML or IQTree which produces a rapid phylogeny for the purposes of quality control and detecting sample or sequencing errors.

+## Author
+Jackson Eyres \
+Bioinformatics Programmer \
+Agriculture & Agri-Food Canada \
+jackson.eyres@canada.ca

 ## Copyright
 Government of Canada, Agriculture & Agri-Food Canada

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Publications & Additional Resources
+1)	Brunke, A J., Hansen, A. K., Salnitska, M., Kypke, J. L., Escalona, H., Chapados, J.T., Eyres, J., Richter, R., Smetana, A., Ślipiński, A., Zwick, A., Hájek, J., Leschen, R., Solodovnikov, A. and Dettman, J.R.
+The limits of Quediini at last (Coleoptera: Staphylinidae: Staphylininae): a rove beetle mega-radiation resolved by comprehensive sampling and anchored phylogenomics.
+Systematic Entomology.
+Accepted.
+1–36.

+## Known Issues
+* Fastq files that start with numbers fail with Phyluce
+* rnaSPAdes 3.13.1 sometimes with randomly fails to generate a transcripts.fasta on a sample after completing K127.
+A workaround is to choose one of the K*** assemblies, and copy and rename it to transcripts.fasta in the higher level directory.
+Snakemake requires a transcripts.fasta for each rnaspades assembly to progress to Phyluce.

+* AAFC Specific
+ Due to an incorrect and challenging to fix server wide implementation of OpenMPI, qsub commands should be run with "qsub -pe smp 1" which prevents abyss from starting in parallel mode and crashing.
+However Spades and rnaSPAdes appear to still use multiple cores as assigned via snakemake jobs

 ## Citations